-The distribution responsibility of govt. arises from the fact that, left to the market, distribution of income among individuals in left to the marker, society is likely to be skewed and thus govt. has to intervene to ensure more socially optimal and egalitarian distribution
+The distribution responsibility of govt. arises from the fact that is left to the market, distribution of income among individuals in society is likely to be skewed and thus govt. has to intervene to ensure more socially optimal and egalitarian distribution